This post may contain affiliate links. Read the full disclosure here.

 Sécurité sociale & carte vitale

 Unless you’ve previously lived or worked in France and had a social security number, you might be issued a temporary number first.
 It will arrive by mail.
 You will not be able to open your account on the Ameli website (used for tracking reimbursements, etc) or apply for a carte vitale until you have a permanent number.
 Permanent numbers are recognizable because they start with a 1 for males and a 2 for females.
+Temporary numbers usually start with 7 for males and 8 for females.
 Your temporary number can be used right away, but you’ll need to pay in advance and then manually complete and submit une feuille de soins with each visit.

 Phone Call #1